rayrinaldy/dropee-test/readme.md

 1. NodeJS, jQuery

 2. Declare class in javascript:
     By nature, javascript is based on prototypes and not classes.
 You can only create a class in ES6.
+This is example of creating a "class" in javascript ES5 & below:

     function DeclareClass(data) {
         this.data = data;